nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 A Single Master DB is Single Point of Failure, Does Not Scale
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When master fails another slave can become master.
-Multi-master has the risk of split brain and is more complicated.
-Can run into deadlocks which ownCloud tries to solve with high-level file locking.
+However, the increased complexity carries some risks: Multi-master has the risk of split brain, and deadlocks. ownCloud tries to solve the problem of deadlocks with high-level file locking.

 Software Considerations
 -----------------------